rita-barbosa/LAPR5-2425/docs/sprint-1/us-5.1.10/readme.md

 **Dependencies/References:**

 - **US 5.1.3. -** US 5.1.10. is dependent on this User Story as it depends on an existing profile of a patient in the system.

+- **US 5.1.6. -** US 5.1.18. is dependent on this User Story as it depends on an existing account of a staff in the system with the right permissions.

 - **US 5.1.11. -** This User Story is dependent on US 5.1.10 as it needs it's functionality to work as intended.